How to Run Sprint Retrospectives Like a Pro

 3. What did we learn during the sprint?

 This question is designed to serve as a knowledge-sharing platform for all team members to pass all their observations that could be applied during future sprints.
 Leveraging what has been learned forms the basis of incremental improvement, which is the backbone of the entire agile methodology.

-At this stage, it’s time to go actionable, taking all the insights collected from the questions above, and creating an action plan to implement them on future sprints.
+At this stage, it’s time to go actionable items, taking all the insights collected from the questions above, and creating a plan to implement them on future sprints.
 This demands that all team members share their perspectives on how the strengths and weaknesses outlined from the earlier questions can be addressed to deliver better future results.

 The questions above are designed to prompt team members to bring up all the insights accumulated across the team to the table so it’s easy to point out what worked and what didn’t work, record the working tips for continued use, as well as make appropriate tweaks to keep the project management strategy maximally productive.